 As roads become more congested there is a need to separate pedestrian and bicycle traffic from automobile and truck traffic for safety purposes, as well as for recreation and alternate transportation.
 There are no sidewalks or bike paths along "traditional" township collector and arterial roads.
 Bike paths should be placed along at least one side of collector and both sides of arterial roads.
-Most communities require standard sidewalks in subdivisions that go through the rezoning process.
-For many years, the Delaware County Regional Planning Commission has also sought sidewalks in subdivisions, adding a requirement in 2007 to the Subdivision Regulations to capture those neighborhoods that do not go through the rezoning process, such as under the FR-1 zoning designation.
+Most communities require standard sidewalks subdivisions that go through the rezoning process.
+Multi-use path near the Tanger Outlets For many years, the Delaware County Regional

+Planning Commission has also sought sidewalks in subdivisions, adding a requirement in 2007 to the Subdivision Regulations to capture those neighborhoods that do not go through the rezoning process, such as under the FR-1 zoning designation.